 It is ubiquitous and found in cosmopolitan areas.
 It is especially abundant in warm climates.
 There are approximately 4-5 species.
 It is found in decaying plant material and soil.
 It travels by an active discharge mechanism.
 It does not require wind or rain.
 It is rarely found growing indoors.
-Negrospora has distinctive large, dark brown (nearly black), globose spore is readily identifiable on spore trap slides.
+Negrospora has distinctive large, dark brown (nearly black), globose spore that is readily identifiable on spore trap slides.

 Oidium is the asexual state of Erysiphe.
 Erysiphe species are plant pathogens, one of the genera causing powdery mildews.
 Erysiphe is very common and is an obligate parasite on leaves, stems, flowers, and fruits of living higher plants.
-The asexual phase Oidium may be identified in air on spore trap samples, (spores have distinctive morphology), although because obligate parasites cannot grow on non living environmental surfaces, our laboratory does not include Erysiphe on our spore trap report form.
+The asexual phase Oidium may be identified in air on spore trap samples, (spores have distinctive morphology), although because obligate parasites cannot grow on nonliving environmental surfaces, our laboratory does not include Erysiphe on our spore trap report form.
 The asexual spores are also seen in dust.

-Characteristics: As an allergen is has not been studied.
+Characteristics: As an allergen has not been studied.
 Persons most likely to be affected would be lumber-yard workers or carpenters.
-As a pathogen it has not been reported to infect humans or animals.
+As a pathogen, it has not been reported to infect humans or animals.
 A connection between Ophiostoma and the human pathogen Sporothrix schenckii has been proposed but not confirmed.
 There is no potential toxin production.

 It grows indoors.
 Most homes built with lumber have areas of growth on wood framing inside walls.
 On spore trap recognition, it’s not identifiable.
-On rare occasions the spores of Gonatobotryum, which grows parasitically on Ceratocystis, are seen on spore trap samples (an indirect indication of the presence of this group of fungi).
-On swab or tape lift samples, it has a distinctive fruiting bodies with long necks are easily identifiable.
+On rare occasions, the spores of Gonatobotryum, which grows parasitically on Ceratocystis, are seen on spore trap samples (an indirect indication of the presence of this group of fungi).
+On swab or tape lift samples, it has distinctive fruiting bodies with long necks that are easily identifiable.

-Commmonly found in soil and dust, less frequently in air.
+Commonly found in soil and dust, less frequently in air.
 Paecilomyces variotii can cause paecilomycosis.
 Linked to wood-trimmers disease and humidifier associated illnesses.
-They are reported to allergenic.
+They are reported to be allergenic.
 Some members of this genus are reported to cause pneumonia.
 It may produce arsine gas if growing on arsenic substrate.
 This can occur on wallpaper covered with particles of green.

-This fungi is found in soil, textiles, decaying plants, manuals, and paper.
+These fungi is found in soil, textiles, decaying plants, manuals, and paper.

 A common indoor air allergen.
 It is similar to the early stages of growth of Chaetomium sp.
 The species are isolated from soil and associated plants (particularly potatoes).
-Produces pink and purple spots on painted wall (3, 17).
-It may have antigens which cross-react with those of Alternaria sp.
+Produces pink and purple spots on the painted wall (3, 17).
+It may have antigens that cross-react with those of Alternaria sp.
 1 will grow on butter, paint, cement, and rubber.
 It may cause phaeohyphomycosis, a systematic or subcutaneous disease.